Moraea aristata: A new home on Rondebosch Common

 Luckily one last habitat remnant exists within the historical range of Moraea aristata.
 Rondebosch Common: A 40 Hectare conservation area with a unique community of lowland plant species.

 However, species introduction is not a simple task.
-It is a scientific experiment – and more likely to fail than succeed, and accompanied with a set of risks.
+It is a scientific experiment – and more likely to fail than succeed, and accompanied by a set of risks.
 In considering a species introduction one has to answer many things: Is the introduction site a suitably matching habitat, within known distribution?
 Is there a community of structural, associated species to support the introduced species?
 Would this species establishing displace or harm the existing community?
 What are the risks?

 With the blessing of the Friends of Rondebosch Common, I convened the relevant authorities and experts.
 We made a habitat assessment of both sites and decided the rewards of potentially establishing Moraea aristata on the Common were high, and the risks low.
 With the dynamism of the Friends who catalysed this project, we planted out 150 corms in two plots and a test transect.